 - Files should be in a single folder.

-- Name of the worksheets should be same in all the files.
+- The name of the worksheets should be the same in all the files.

-- Make sure you don’t have any error in any file.
-Or you can use “Skip error files” option.
+- Make sure you don’t have an error in any file.
+Or you can use the “Skip error files” option.

 - Don’t rename any workbook.